MLopez-Ibanez/irace/README.md

 Usage
 -------

-1. Create a directory for storing the configuration of the tuning
+1. Create a directory for storing the tuning scenario setup

 ```bash
         $ mkdir ~/tuning
         $ cd ~/tuning
 ```

-2. Copy the template and example files to the tuning directory
+2. Copy the template and example files to the scenario directory
 ```bash
         $ cp $IRACE_HOME/templates/*.tmpl .
 ```